Wood burning stoves and solid fuel heating

 All stoves placed on the market after January 2022 must be Ecodesign compliant.
-If you bought your stove before this time, or your stove was placed on the market before January 2022, this legislation does not apply to you.
+This legislation does not apply to appliances purchased before this date.

-Ecodesign requirements set criteria around a stove’s emissions and efficiency.
+Ecodesign requirements set criteria around a stove’s emissions and efficiency, in order to be compliant:

-The stove must also reach a certain level of efficiency.
-A more efficient stove can product more heat using less fuel.
+The stove must reach a certain level of efficiency, a more efficient stove can product more heat using less fuel.

 If you want to ensure that you are making the most sustainable and the least polluting choice, you may wish to purchase a wood burning stove that meets one of the following certifications: